ReDi: Rectified Discrete Flow: Conclusion

 By providing a new perspective on improving discrete data synthesis through direct coupling manipulation, ReDi advances the development of faster and more efficient generative models applicable to a wide range of discrete data modalities.

-\paragraph{Acknowledgments} This work was in part supported by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165) and the Institute of Information \& communications Technology Planning \& Evaluation (IITP) (RS-2022-II220926, RS-2024-00509279, RS-2021-II212068, RS-2022-II220959, and RS-2019-II190075) funded by the Korea government (MSIT).
+\paragraph{Acknowledgments} This work was in part supported by the National Research Foundation of Korea (RS-2024-00351212 and RS-2024-00436165), the Institute of Information \& communications Technology Planning \& Evaluation (IITP) (RS-2022-II220926, RS-2024-00509279, RS-2021-II212068, RS-2022-II220959, and RS-2019-II190075), {and the "HPC support" project funded by the Korea government (MSIT), and the Korea Meteorological Administration Research and Development Program "Developing Service Platform Technology for AI and Data Convergence" (KMA2021-00122). }